Cheyne Gallarde

-Cheyne Gallarde (born 1980) is a queer illustrator, actor and photographer who was born and raised in Hawaii.
+Cheyne Gallarde (born 1980) is an American queer illustrator, actor and photographer who was born and raised in Hawaii.
 He is known for his vintage comic style drawings which generally focus on significant figures in the LGBTQ+ community.

 Career

 Gallarde is a creator who works in various fields in the arts.
 He has been chosen by several companies to contribute his illustrations, photographs, and insight.
 In 2015, he was a guest speaker at a TEDx presentation in Honolulu.
 Gallarde was also chosen by GLAAD and Adobe to be featured in their pride series "Create Change" which focuses on LGBTQ+ community issues, inspiration, and self-expression.

 Photography

 Cheyne Gallarde was the founder and photographer of Firebird Photography.
 His photographic work mostly consists of self-portrait series that highlight differences at the individual level.